 and makes those servers run hot

-, especially as further planned features
+, especially as

 so that others may learn these lost sacred arts and help make the Internet a better place.
 Those other